Skip to main content

 After working for a few years at a local school, I dared to apply for a position at Mukwashi – and was amazed to be selected.
 Mukwashi has already played a large role in my life, grooming me into a much better person and teacher.
 It’s a rare privilege to be able to work with such a wonderful and talented team.

-Last year, I was promoted to Primary Co-ordinator: this means I’m now responsible for all the Early Years and Primary staff.
+Last year, I was promoted to Primary Co-ordinator: this means I’m now responsible for all the Early Years and all the Primary staff.
 My father gives me lots of advice!

-I’m married to an accountant and we live halfway between the school and Lusaka.
-We’re expecting our first child later this year – so life is very exciting.
+I’m married to an accountant and we live in a small house halfway between the school and Lusaka.
+Our first child, Lushomo, a daughter, was born in June – so life is very exciting.

 Abednigo’s story